 Meaning: To bid goodbye

-Example: I am waiting to see off my friend.
+Example: I am waiting to see my friend off.

 Meaning: Detect the true nature of